The 5 Rules of Git Branching for High-Velocity Teams

 - Small, incremental changes instead of big-bang feature branches

-- Pair programming or post-commit review instead of (or in addition to) pre-merge PR review
+- Post-commit or pair-programming review instead of (or alongside) pre-merge PR review

 # A typical TBD workflow